 Although these are unprecedented times, I do believe some of the things I’ve learnt about myself over the past few years, as well as from the coaching community and self studying is helping me navigate these difficult times.

-I am very self-aware of my emotions and know from past experiences how my mental health has and can be affected by isolation and negative thoughts.
+I am very self-aware of my emotions and know from past experiences how my mental health has and can be affected by isolation.
 I’ve become really aware of how important it is to put myself in the right kind of company and take the right steps for my own health.
 Although that may seem selfish to some, prioritising your own mental health is as especially important during these difficult times.
 As someone once said to me, ‘what good are you to yourself or anyone else if you’re not well’.
 Never has that meant more to me!

 There is so much advice on social media at the moment on ways to protect yourself from excessive anxiety caused by the spread of the Coronavirus.
-The impact of this virus is impacting everyone in unbelievable ways, but in my different ways.
+The impact of this virus is impacting everyone in unbelievable ways, but in many different ways.
 As I live on my own I’m very aware of how isolation will have an impact on my own mental health, so I know I have to take steps to decrease the negative impact as much as I can.

-I’ve just jotted down a few of the things I’m focusing on, perhaps they might help you too, but as we’re all different, try to find the best way of coping that suits you.
+I’ve just jotted down a few of the things I’m focusing on, perhaps they might help you too, but as we’re all different, perhaps try to find the best way of coping that suits you.

 - Exercise, preferably in the fresh air if you can….
 I love to run!